4/29/2025

 Krish Sankar

-Thank you for putting my question.
-Greg, you kind of mentioned how seven weeks ago at your analyst day you saw tariffs-related pushouts, but now it seems like some of your OSAT customers are seeing tariffs-related pull-ins.
-I'm kind of curious what are the dynamics you're seeing.
-It seems like you're only seeing pushouts, no pull-ins.
-What end vertical is it coming from?
-Is it mostly auto analog industrial?
-Are you also seeing this trend in mobile and HPC?
-Then I had a quick follow-up.
+Putting my question.
+Greg, you kind of mentioned that, you know, how seven weeks ago at your analyst day, you saw tariff-related push-outs, but now it seems like some of your OSAT customers are seeing tariff-related pull-ins.
+I'm kind of curious, what are the dynamics you're seeing?
+It seems like you're only seeing push-outs no pull-ins, kind of like what end vertical is it coming from?
+Is it mostly auto analog industrials, or are you also seeing this trend with mobile and HPC?
+And then add a quick follow-up.

 speaker